RiccardT/princeton-algs-course-assignments/README.md

 Description
 -----------
-This is my repository of solutions to the assignments of the Coursera Princeton Algorithms and Data Structures Course on Coursera, the link to which can be found [here](https://www.coursera.org/learn/algorithms-part1).
+This is my repository of solutions to the assignments of the Coursera Princeton Algorithms and Data Structures Course, the link to which can be found [here](https://www.coursera.org/learn/algorithms-part1).
 Within here is also my custom dynamic test suite generator written for another solution repo I have.
 If you want to use it, see installations instructions below: